Desperados: Wanted Dead or Alive: Gameplay

+The game is a top down stealth tactics game, similar to Commandos: Behind Enemy Lines.
+The player controls up to six characters to navigate through each level and deal with the enemies in a variety of ways, such as John's knife throwing, Sam's snake, Doc's knock out gas, etc etc.

 The player can use a "spyglass" function on NPCs to see their fields of vision.
 Depending on the color of the cone, the player can see the mental state of the NPC.
 If the cone is green, it means the person is calm.
 Similarly, a yellow cone signifies suspicion, and a red means the NPC has spotted one of the characters.
 Some colors signify special status such as a pink cone, meaning the NPC has become attracted to Kate, or a black cone, meaning they have been hit by Mia's blowpipe.

 Another special feature is the Quick Action, in which certain actions - from running to a certain place up to using a weapon against a pre-targeted enemy - can be 'pre-programmed' and called upon immediately when needed.
 For instance, by programming his revolver with Quick Action, Cooper can either concentrate all three shots that he can fire on a single opponent or divide them between up to three targets without having to move the mouse cursor around.